 Be honest with yourself

 If you answered ‘no’ to these questions – it is very probable you are with a man that is engaged in a slow process of gaining more and more emotional control over you and your life.
-To check how real this may be I urge you to download this list of tactics that some men use to control their female partner.
+To check how real this may be I urge you to subscribe to my free ebook in the side panel and download the Power & Control Wheel and List of Tactics that some men use to control their female partner.
 Go through and check if he is using any of these behaviours.

 Just in case he is controlling you . . . it may not be safe to show him the list.
 If he is using ongoing emotional abuse, then it may be supportive for you to take the list – and discuss what’s happening to you – to a trusted friend or family member (possibly someone he has said he does not like or does not want you to see), or a counsellor.
 Or contact a local domestic violence agency as they are trained in helping women make sense of subtle emotional abuse and control.